QuaSi-Software/Documentation/docs/resie_component_parameters.md

 - `very_high`: `min_w = mindz/8`, `max_w = 1 m`, `n_wall = 3`, `ef = 2.0`
 - `IEA_ES_39`: `min_w = mindz/2.74`, `max_w = 16 m`, `n_wall = 1`, `ef = 2.0`

-Higher accuracy increases the number of soil cells (especially near the wall and in the refined regions),  improving resolution of ground temperature gradients and storage heat losses, at the cost of higher runtime and memory use.
+Higher accuracy increases the number of ground cells (especially near the wall and in the refined regions),  improving resolution of ground temperature gradients and storage heat losses, at the cost of higher runtime and memory use.
 In most cases, `rough` or `normal` should be good enough!

 **Exemplary input file definition for SeasonalThermalStorage**